nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Avoid the pronoun "I".

-Avoid gendered terms (NOT police man BUT police officer).
+Avoid gendered terms (use "police officer" instead of "policeman").

 Instead of "guys" or "girls" use inclusive language such as everyone, all, members, or folks.